Professor Janet Floyd

 Research Interests and PhD Supervision

-To date a substantial part of Professor Janet Floyd's research has been concerned with the 19th century American West, and within that field, with re-examining the response, popular and scholarly, to critical episodes in Western history.
-Her first monograph, Writing the Pioneer Woman (2002), engaged with debates in North America about the iconic figure of the female pioneer, examining a range of 19th century life writings that recorded settlement on the ‘frontier.’
-Janet's second monograph, Claims and Speculations: Mining and Writing in the Gilded Age (University of New Mexico Press, 2012), considers the writing generated by the great gold and silver strikes of the late 19th century, and the challenges that the mining rushes presented to those seeking to represent such extraordinary and highly unpredictable events.
+Professor Floyd's first monograph, Writing the Pioneer Woman (2002), engaged with debates in North America about the iconic figure of the female pioneer.
+Her second monograph, Claims and Speculations: Mining and Writing in the Gilded Age (University of New Mexico Press, 2012), looked at the writing generated by the great gold and silver strikes of the late 19th century.

-Janet also has longstanding interests in the literature of the domestic and in debates produced by the appearances of the domestic in the public sphere.
-These concerns have produced three collections of essays: Domestic Space: Reading the Nineteenth-Century Interior (1999), co-edited with Inga Bryden, Becoming Visible: Women’s Cultural Presence in Nineteenth-Century America (2010), both outcomes of international conferences, and The Recipe Reader (2003), co-edited with Laurel Forster.
-Professor Floyd is currently working on the social and artistic networks developed by Americans in the decades after the Civil War.
+Janet also has longstanding interests in the literature of the domestic and in debates about domesticity.
+This work has produced two collections of essays: Domestic Space: Reading the Nineteenth-Century Interior (1999), co-edited with Inga Bryden, Becoming Visible: Women’s Cultural Presence in Nineteenth-Century America (2010).
+She has also published widely on English and American cookbooks, including The Recipe Reader (2003), co-edited with Laurel Forster.

 Events